The Getaway: Black Monday

-The Getaway: Black Monday is an action-adventure video game developed by London Studio for the PlayStation 2.
+The Getaway: Black Monday is a 2004 action-adventure video game developed by London Studio and published by Sony Computer Entertainment for the PlayStation 2.
 It is a sequel to 2002's The Getaway.
 The Getaway: Black Monday is set in London, with new characters.
+A third game, described as a spin-off of the series and entitled Gangs of London, was released exclusively for the PlayStation Portable in 2006.

 Gameplay

-The game features about 140 playable vehicles, including those licensed from Rover, Brabus, PSA Peugeot Citroën and Renault.
+The game features about 140 drivable vehicles, including those licensed from Rover, Brabus, PSA Peugeot Citroën and Renault.

 Plot

 The game begins with a flashback sequence: Sergeant Ben "Mitch" Mitchell (Bob Cryer) is chasing down an armed teenage robber.
 The teen robber stops running, instead of aiming his gun at Mitch.
 Mitch orders him to drop his weapon but the teen then chooses to try to turn around and escape.
 Mitch fires his weapon, which makes it seem like he purposely shot the teen in the back.
 One year later, Mitch is on his first day back on the team.
 The team heads towards an East London housing estate, where they believe the Collins Crew is storing drugs in a flat.

 The team breaks into the flat but finds it empty (with only two Collins members), but PC Harvey (Seth Jee) and another SO19 officer find a door that leads to the flat next door and find tons of drugs.
 They soon chase them down in the apartment complex and PC Harvey is injured in the leg.
 Mitch single-handedly hunts down the remaining suspects, who take an old woman hostage in the roof.
 Back at the station, Mitch is taunted about the teenager shooting incident and almost loses his temper.
 Inspector Munroe (Karl Jenkinson) then informs them of a shooting at a boxing club in Shoreditch.
 After arriving at the scene, Mitch chases Jimmer Collins (Glenn Doherty), who manages to escape.

 Munroe suspects a Latvian gang is responsible and assigns Mitch and Stoppard (Mark Beardsmore) to join a unit of SO19, who are preparing to raid a scrapyard in Lambeth to detain the suspect, Levi Stratov (Paul Kaye).
 Stratov is immediately bailed out and leads Mitch to Jackie Philips (Kerry Ann Smith).
 She informs them of a deal going down at Holborn Tube Station on Platform 4.
 Mitchell attempts to arrest the trader, but he escapes and is arrested afterwards.
 Jackie makes a phone call, saying she knows the leader, as the phone goes dead.
 When they arrive, a man shoots Munroe and leaves him in Jackie's apartment, which explodes, killing him.
 Jackie left a note saying "Skobel", while the police know a gun trade is going down.
 Mitch beats the trader and extracts the info, which leads the team to a warehouse.